Guide For Managing Anxiety

 • Relaxation techniques: Techniques such as deep breathing, meditation, and yoga could help reduce stress and improve well-being.

-Additionally, joining activities that bring enjoyment and limiting exposure to stressors or triggers can be helpful to some.
+Additionally, joining activities that bring enjoyment and limiting exposure to stressors or triggers can be helpful to some for managing anxiety.
 Hobbies and social activities can also be great outlets for reducing one’s stress levels.

 Online therapy can be beneficial to individuals who live with anxiety disorders.
 It can help them gain insight into possible root causes of their feelings of nervousness, develop coping strategies for dealing with difficult emotions and behaviors, recognize triggers that may worsen their symptoms, and work through traumatic experiences that may have contributed to their anxiety disorder formation — all from the comfort of their own home or safe place.

-In addition to helping treat anxiety disorders directly, online therapy could also provide individuals with the tools they need to improve other aspects of their life that might have been affected by the condition — such as relationships, career goals and self-esteem.
+In addition to helping treat anxiety disorders directly, online therapy could also provide individuals with the tools they need to improve other aspects of their life that might have been affected by anxiety — such as relationships, career goals and self-esteem.

-By engaging in online therapy regularly, individuals can learn how to manage their condition and take steps toward living a more fulfilling life.
+By engaging in online therapy regularly, individuals can learn how to manage their anxiety and take steps toward living a more fulfilling life.

 Getty/Xavier Lorenzo